Trends

 Organizations have increasingly tried hybrid work schedules during the past several years.
 Some have wholly adopted it as an ongoing scheduling option while others wonder about the merits of mixing time spent working at home vs. in the office.
 With ADP research on hybrid work in mind, here's what seems to be working and what organizations should watch out for.

+The data is encouraging.
 According to ADP research data, hybrid workers are 1.7 times more likely to be engaged than on-site staff and 1.9 times more likely to be engaged than fully remote workers.
+But engagement alone doesn't guarantee success.
+Not every role aligns with hybrid work, and not every team operates well without clear expectations.

 With many organizations and employees interested in keeping the hybrid work option, it's worth taking a look at what's working, what's not and what comes next.